-- Parts.
-(Bit 31-30) indicates which piece or pieces of the image are contained in the packet. - 00 = Packet does not contains first or last segment of image - 01 = Packet contains first segment of image - 10 = Packet contains last segment of image - 11 = Packet contains both first and last segment of image

-- Sum.
-(Bit 29-28) indicates if the packet contains a partial image, one complete image, multiple complete images, or pieces from multiple images. - 00 = Packet contains less than one complete image - 01 = Packet contains one complete image - 10 = Packet contains multiple complete images - 11 = Packet contains multiple incomplete images - Intra-Packet Header (IPH).
-(Bit 27) indicates whether the Intra-Packet Header (Time Stamp) precedes each segment of the image. - 0 = Intra-Packet Header not enabled - 1 = Intra-Packet Header enabled - Format.
-(Bits 26-23) indicates a binary value which represents the Still Image Format. - 0000 = MIL-STD-2500 National Imagery Transmission Format - 0001 = JPEG File Interchange Format - 0010 = JPEG 2000 (ISO/IEC 15444-1) - 0011 = Portable Network Graphics Format - 0100-1111 = Reserved - b.
+- Parts. (bit 31-30) indicates which piece or pieces of the image are contained in the packet. - 00 = Packet does not contains first or last segment of image - 01 = Packet contains first segment of image - 10 = Packet contains last segment of image - 11 = Packet contains both first and last segment of image - Sum. (bit 29-28) indicates if the packet contains a partial image, one complete image, multiple complete images, or pieces from multiple images. - 00 = Packet contains less than one complete image - 01 = Packet contains one complete image - 10 = Packet contains multiple complete images - 11 = Packet contains multiple incomplete images - Intra-Packet Header (IPH). (bit 27) indicates whether the Intra-Packet Header (Time Stamp) precedes each segment of the image. - 0 = Intra-Packet Header not enabled - 1 = Intra-Packet Header enabled - Format. (bits 26-23) indicates a binary value which represents the Still Image Format.

+0000 = MIL-STD-2500 National Imagery Transmission Format

+0001= JPEG File Interchange Format0010= JPEG 2000 (ISO/IEC 15444-1)0011= Portable Network Graphics Format

+0100-1111 = Reserved

+- Reserved. (bits 22-0) are reserved. - b.
 Still Imagery Intra-Packet Header.
 After the Channel Specific Data, Format 1 Still Imagery Data is inserted into the packet.
 Each still image or segment is preceded by an Intra-Packet Header.
-The Intra-Packet Header consists of an Intra-Packet Time Stamp and Intra-Packet Data.
-The length of the Intra-Packet Header is fixed at 12 bytes (96-bits) positioned contiguously, in the following sequence (Figure 10-87).
+The Intra-Packet Header consists of an

+Intra-Packet Time Stamp and Intra-Packet Data.
+The length of the Intra-Packet Header is fixed at 12 bytes (96 bits) positioned contiguously, in the following sequence (Figure 10-88).

 msb. lsb

 31 0

-TIME (LSLW y)
+TIME (LSLW)

-TIME (MSLW V)
+TIME (MSLW)

-INTRA-PACKET DATA
+INTRA-PACKET DATA A

-Figure 10-87.
+Figure 10-88.
 Still Imagery intra-packet header.

 - Intra-Packet Time Stamp.
 (8 Bytes) indicate the time tag of the Format 1 Still Imagery Data.
-First long word bits 31-0 and second long word bits 31-0 indicate the following values: - The Relative Time Counter that corresponds to the first data bit in the still image or segment with bits 31 to 16 in the second long word zero filled or; - o Time, if enabled by bit 7 in the Packet Flags (section 10.6.1.1.g).
-Time format is indicated by bits 2 and 3 in the Packet Flags (section 10.6.1.1.g) and the first data bit in the still image or segment. - Intra-Packet Data.
+First long word bits 31-0 and second long word bits 31-0 indicate the following values: - The 48-bit Relative Time Counter that corresponds to the first data bit in the still image or segment with bits 31 to 16 in the second long word zero filled or; - O The Absolute Time, if enabled by bit 6 in the Packet Flags (paragraph 10.6.1.1.g).
+Time format is indicated by bits 2 and 3 in the Packet Flags (paragraph 10.6.1.1.g) and the first data bit in the still image or segment. - Intra-Packet Data.
 (4 Bytes) indicates a binary value that represents the byte length of following still image or segment.